-When salespeople receive qualified referrals, they arrive pre-sold, have instant trust and credibility, shorten the sales process, ace out the competition, and get new clients between 50 and 90 percent of the time.
-No other sales or marketing strategy gets results like these.
+- Practice Asking for ReferralsWhen salespeople receive qualified referrals, they arrive pre-sold, have instant trust and credibility, shorten the sales process, ace out the competition, and get new clients at least 50 percent of the time (most sales pros tell me it’s more than 70 percent).

-But a word of warning: asking for referrals feels uncomfortable at first for most salespeople.
+But a word of warning: asking clients for referrals feels uncomfortable at first for most salespeople.
 That’s why I advise my clients to practice in a safe environment before talking to potential referral sources.
 That could mean practicing alone in front of a mirror, with close friends or colleagues, or with their sales leaders.

-We must give to receive, right?
-Connecting people not only feels good, but it also helps someone who might return the favor someday.
-And when we refer people we know and trust, we become valuable, credible resources.
+- Practice Giving ReferralsWe must give to receive, right?
+Connecting people not only feels good, but it also turns us into a valuable, credible resource.

-I’ve built my business entirely through referrals, but I’ve given as many (or more) than I’ve received.
+I’ve built my B2B sales business entirely through asking for referrals, but I’ve given as many (or more) than I’ve received.
 Because my referral sources and prospects know I have a large network, they realize that I am also a great source of information that can make a difference for them.
 Sometimes I get non-business requests for referrals—for a dog walker, mechanic, realtor … you name it.
 My suggestions are invariably met with, “I knew you would know someone.”
 What a great compliment!

 Your salespeople should actively look for opportunities to give referrals as often as possible.
 They could refer resources to your clients; refer your clients to their prospects; or refer other salespeople who aren’t your competitors.

-You’ve probably heard the saying, “The fortune’s in the follow-up.”
+- Practice Your Follow-ThroughYou’ve probably heard the saying, “The fortune’s in the follow-up.”
+Make that follow-up call.
+Nothing beats a personal conversation.
 There’s no excuse today for not following up—immediately—with clients, prospects, and referral sources.
-At a minimum, send an e-mail.
-Better yet, send a handwritten note.
+You can send an email, or better yet, send a handwritten note.
 We receive so few handwritten notes these days.
 Which mail do you open first?
 Not the gas bill.

-People forget about us if they haven’t heard from us.
-It’s important for salespeople to follow up and keep in touch.
-Develop a campaign to send relevant information on a regular basis.
-I send a monthly newsletter, and each month I get a response from several people I haven’t heard from in years.
+When you follow up, you learn how you can help your clients and prospects.
+Give away as much as possible.
+To support your outreach, develop a marketing campaign and send relevant information on a regular basis.
+I send a quarterly newsletter, and each month I get a response from several people I haven’t heard from in years.
 For some reason, the message was timely, and they’re ready to talk.
 Some just write that my message spoke to them—nothing more.
 That feels great.